-For an element $\alpha \in C(S)$ we will write $\bar \alpha$ for its image in ${\cal F}(S)$. {\it In this section we will write ${\cal F}$ for the functor (\ref{MainFunctor}), the only exception being Lemma \ref{UnramifiednessLemma}.} We will repeatedly use the following result
+For an element $\alpha \in C(S)$ we will write $\bar \alpha$ for its image in ${\cal F}(S)$. {\it In this section we will write ${\cal F}$ for the functor (\ref{MainFunctor}), the only exception being Lemma \ref{UnramifiednessLemma}.} We will repeatedly use the following result due to Nisnevich.

 \begin{thm}[\cite{Ni}] Let $S$ be a $\mathcal O$ algebra which is discrete valuation ring with fraction field $L$.
 The map ${\cal F}(S) \to {\cal F}(L)$ is injective. \end{thm}

 \begin{proof} Let $H$ be the kernel of $\mu$.
 Since $\mu$ is smooth and $C$ is a tori, the group scheme sequence